nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Aspect: How undo & redo executes:**

-* **Alternative 1 (current choice):** Saves the entire address book.
+* **Alternative 1 (current choice):** Saves the entire internship book.
   * Pros: Easy to implement.
   * Cons: May have performance issues in terms of memory usage.

 * **Alternative 2:** Individual command knows how to undo/redo by itself.
   * Pros: Will use less memory (e.g. for `delete`, just save the person being deleted).
-  * Cons: We must ensure that the implementation of each individual command are correct.
+  * Cons: Quite hard to implement as we must ensure that the implementation of each individual command are correct

-_{more aspects and alternatives to be added}_

 ### \[Proposed\] Data archiving

 _{Explain here how the data archiving feature will be implemented}_